docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

         - 10.20.30.40
     ```

-    **Advantages / Disadvantages**
+    !!! abstract "Advantages / Disadvantages"

-    - :+1: simple
+        - [x] Simple
-    - :-1: requires a dedicated, publicly routable IP address
+        - [ ] Requires the node to have a dedicated, publicly routable IP address
-    - :-1: limited to the node with the dedicated IP address
+        - [ ] Limited to a single node (_associated to the dedicated IP address_)
-    - :point_right: requires manually setting the IP
+        - [ ] Requires manually setting the IP

 === "Host network"